FREQUENTLY ASKED QUESTIONS

 Answer: You can find current pricing information on our rates page.
 Prices vary according to the time of year when you visit us.
-The High Season is March through October, when we require a minimum 2-Night Stay.
+The High Season is March through October, when we require a minimum 2-Night Stay on Lodge stays no minimum on RV sites.
 Demand for accommodations slows down between November and February, when you can save some money compared to busier times of year.
 We also have higher rates per night during holiday periods for Memorial Day, 4th of July, and Labor Day.

 Do you offer any sort of discount if someone is participating in a fishing tournament on Chickamauga Lake?

 Answer: Yes!
 Tournament directors and participants receive 10% off during tournament weeks.
 Use Promo Code fish10 (no spaces) when making your reservation or when calling us at (423)775-3265.